Bridge of Life Up Close

 But I could see the impact that our mission and our volunteers had on the men, women and children who came to our screening.
 Despite the safety they found in Jordan, the refugees struggle to make ends meet every day and to provide for their families.
 This mission provided them with basic healthcare services they no longer have access to.
 And it reminded them that they are still people in this world who care about their health and happiness.

 During my time in Jordan, I saw smiling faces of men, women and children.
 I saw people making the best of their situation with grace.
 I remembered receiving hugs, kisses and numerous invitations to visit the refugees’ “homes” for dinner and to visit them if I ever came back.
 I remembered one man who called his American friend and let me talk to him just because we both are American and speak English.
 I recalled how I saw one man carrying his son with special needs over his shoulder just so he wouldn’t have to leave him alone while he and his wife attended the screening.
-I saw babies of all ages – a reminder of how these people would continue to thrive despite all they had endured.
-Life has a way of going on!
+I saw babies of all ages – a reminder of how these people would continue to thrive despite all they had

 What we accomplished on this mission seemed so small compared to a need that is so great, but to the refugees, it meant so much.
 A smile, a hug, a laugh, a sticker for a child…showing them a little kindness and respect made more of an impact with them than anything else.
 And the opportunity for them to check on their health, meet with a physician and receive health education – it was such a simple act on our end but an incredible gesture for them.
 They are survivors!